With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

 REI wants proof you’re not just some random blogger looking for a quick score.

-They can smell desperation from a mile away—like bears with honey.
+Trust me, they can smell desperation from a mile away, like bears with honey.

-Tell them about your audience — who they are and what they’re shopping for.
+Tell them all about your audience, such as who they are and what they’re shopping for.

 Be specific: say “weekend hikers planning equipment upgrades” instead of “lifestyle readers.”

-Explain how you’ll promote the brand — product reviews?
-Camping guides?
+Explain how you’ll promote the brand (i.e., product reviews or camping guides).

-Whatever fits your content style, just show how recommending outdoor essentials fits what you already publish.
+Whatever fits your content style, just show how recommending outdoor essentials matches with what you already publish.

 3: Submit Supporting Content Examples

-Share 3–5 URLs of your best outdoor content — gear reviews, camping guides, hiking tutorials.
+Share 3–5 URLs of your best outdoor content: gear reviews, camping guides, hiking tutorials and so on.

 Show that people are commenting, engaging, and sharing your posts.

-Mention any outdoor credentials — wilderness certifications, camping experience, product testing background, or industry connections.
+Mention any outdoor credentials you have: wilderness certifications, camping experience, product testing background, or industry connections.

 REI likes seeing real outdoor expertise, even though it isn’t mandatory.

-If you publish seasonal content — summer camping guides, winter sports posts, holiday gift lists — flag those too.
-REI loves seasonal promotions.
+If you publish season-based content like summer camping guides, winter sports posts or holiday gift lists, highlight those too because REI loves seasonal promotions.

 4: Get Approved and Set Up Your Account

-They’ll review your application in a few days — strong niche content gets faster approvals.
+They’ll review your application in a few days, but strong niche content can get faster approvals.

 Lifestyle blogs might wait longer or need more targeted examples to get approved.